crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 Billing tab of the Organization overview screen in the CrateDB Cloud Console (i.e., the fifth tab from the left on the same screen you arrived at).

-You can, at any time, check your current accumulated bill at the bottom left of the CrateDB Cloud Console screen:
+Your current accumulated bill is shown in the billing meter in the bottom left of the CrateDB Cloud Console screen:

 .. image:: ../_assets/img/cloud-billing-meter.png
    :alt: Cloud Console billing meter